Call us free on 0800 0853 823

 Gum Disease: An Introduction

-As gum disease is so common, there’s a possibility that you might have a form of the condition, even if it’s classed as mild gum disease.
+Gum disease is extremely common, which means there is a possibility that you might have developed a form of the condition, even if it’s classed as mild gum disease.
 Advanced stages of the disease can also lead to more serious health issues, with gum disease sufferers being two to three times more likely to have a heart attack than people without the condition.

 Gum disease is an oral health issue that leads to your gums becoming swollen, sore or infected.
 In the early stages of the disease, it’s usually known as gingivitis, developing into a more serious condition called periodontitis if not treated appropriately.
-Once it gets to a certain point, gum disease can be classed as irreversible, so it’s important to make note of the signs and symptoms as soon as you become aware of them.
+Once it gets to a certain point, gum disease can become irreversible, so it’s important to make note of the symptoms of the condition as soon as you become aware of them.

 Recognising the Signs and Symptoms of Gum Disease

-There are several signs and symptoms that may indicate gum disease:
+There are several early signs that can indicate gum disease:

 Of course, every situation is different and your symptoms may differ from the ones listed above, particularly if you’re still in the early stages of the condition.
 If you’ve noticed any of these symptoms, you should speak to your dentist to get a diagnosis.